shawnohare/conf-archive/README.md

-# Shawn O'Hare's config files
+# User configuration files

 # Introduction

-These config files are organized to take advantage of symlink farm manager system similar to GNU `stow`.
+These config files are organized to take advantage of the symlink farm manager system GNU `stow`.
+Config files are generally organized topically, and the structure of each directory mirrors what it should look like when it the entire contents are symlinked into the appropriate target, usually `$HOME`.

 We prefer a BSD-like user home directory structure that also services applications utilizing the XDG conventions.

 In order to maintain a measure of robustness to change, some steps that could be automated are specifically made manual.
 It is our experience that automatation maintenance costs increase hyper-linearly with volatility.

-Config files are generally organized topically, and the structure of each directory mirrors what it should look like when it the entire contents are symlinked into the appropriate target, usually `$HOME`.

 # Installation